-If you’re not familiar with Cornell Notes and the benefits, then take 5 minutes to watch this video presented by a biology teacher.
-I think it does a nice job of summarizing the note-taking technique.
-This technique is equally effective outside the physical classroom.
-For example, it works equally well if you’re doing an online class or perhaps attending a conference.
+If you’re unfamiliar with Cornell Notes and the student benefits, take 5 minutes to watch this video presented by a biology teacher.
+She does a nice job summarizing the note-taking technique and main ideas.
+This technique is equally as effective outside the physical classroom.
+For example, it works equally well if you’re doing an online class, attending a conference lecture, or homeschooling.

-The concept is to take notes in a structured way using a suggested layout that facilitates learning.
-Each of the designated areas has a specific purpose that is used at the time you take the notes as well as when you review.
+The concept is to do note-taking in a structured way using a suggested layout that facilitates learning.
+Each defined area has a specific purpose when you take notes and review them.
 However, it’s not so structured that you can’t personalize it.
+Instead, think of it as a focus notes template.

-Word templates are a special type of file designed for reuse.
-Templates provide the structure and more items such as auto text entries and macros.
-They are the basis by which Word documents are created whether it’s a new document or a sales letter.
-In fact, Word starts by opening a blank page based on an autostart macro in the normal.dotm template.
+Microsoft Word templates are a special type of file designed for reuse.
+Templates provide the structure and more items, such as auto text entries and macros.
+They are the basis by which Word documents are created, whether it’s a new document or you want to make a letterhead template.
+In fact, Microsoft Word starts by opening a blank page based on an autostart macro in the normal.dotm template.

-There are actually 2 templates attached to this article.
+There are actually 2 Cornell method templates attached to this tutorial.

 [1] Cornell Notes Template for Word

 This ruled template was designed to be very simple.
-You can either use it as the source for new documents or print out copies.
-I intentionally kept the document as black and white even though I’ve seen newer templates with color background areas.
+You can either use it as the source for new documents or print copies.
+I intentionally kept the document black and white even though I’ve seen templates with color background areas.
 While color has its benefits, it can be costly if you need to print these out.
+But, again, if you’re an aesthetic notes fan, you might prefer color.

-In addition, I kept the top section blank instead of putting specific fields for the class, teacher etc. This generic approach allows you to use it for other learning scenarios like conferences.
-Although the template was designed in Microsoft Word, you can use it in Google Docs.
+Also, I kept the top section blank instead of putting specific fields for the class, teacher, etc. This generic approach allows you to use it for other learning scenarios like conferences.
+Feel free to add your own keyboard symbols or customizations.
+If you’re adventurous, you can even add a Word watermark.

-The template also has X’s in the Cue Column.
-This was a request for people who wanted to punch holes.
+The template also has X‘s in the Cue Column.
+This was a request from people who wanted to punch holes to place the notes in a ringed binder.
 You can delete those if you don’t need them.

 [2] Printable Cornell Notes PDF Template

 This is the same design as the Word template.
-However, it’s not meant to be an interactive PDF file so it’s best used for making printed copies.
-Some printers prefer the PDF file format.
+However, it’s not meant to be an interactive PDF file.
+It’s best used for making printed copies.
+Some commercial printers prefer the PDF file format.

-If you’ve not seen the Cornell Note-taking system, it divides a 8.5″ x 11″ page into three sections:
+If you’ve not seen the Cornell Note-taking system, it divides an 8.5″ x 11″ page into three sections:

-- Cue Column – used for questions, keywords, definitions
+- Cue Column – used for questions, keywords, definitions, meaningful facts

-- Summary – your quick explanation of topic
+- Summary section – your quick topic explanation and key points

 Depending on your preferences, some people like to have the note-taking area (2) lined like notepaper.
-For our template, we’ll add the lines.
+So, for our template, we’ll add the lines.
+I’m figuring the student will probably be taking handwritten notes.

 Setting the Template Page dimensions

-- In the Page Setup dialog enter 0 for Bottom, Left and Right margins.
+- In the Page Setup dialog, enter 0 for the Bottom, Left, and Right margins.
 For Top, use 1″.

 - Click OK.
 (If you get a message saying your margins are outside the printable area, click Fix and then OK.)